Child's Play (2019 film): Critical response

-Nick Allen of RogerEbert.com gave the film two out of four stars, calling it "nastier, more playful, and just as good if not better than the original film."
-Peter Bradshaw from The Guardian gave the film a positive review, with 4/5 stars, calling it a "Chilrazor-sharp and exquisitely gruesome toy story".
-Jeremy Dick from MovieWeb also liked the film, writing "Child's Play is the lowest horror movie remake and should now serve as a prime example of what others should do.
-It's highly entertaining and tons of fun, and I say that as a huge fan of the original."
+Nick Allen of RogerEbert.com gave the film three out of four stars, calling it "nastier, more playful, and just as good if not better than the original film."
+Peter Bradshaw from The Guardian gave the film a positive review, with 4/5 stars, calling it a "razor-sharp and exquisitely gruesome toy story".
+Jeremy Dick from MovieWeb also liked the film, writing "Simply put, Child's Play is the perfect horror movie remake and should now serve as a prime example of what others should do.
+It's highly entertaining and tons of fun, and I say that as a huge fan of the original".

 Peter Travers of Rolling Stone gave the film 2 out of 5 stars, writing, "MIA is the original's perverse originality... in a misguided satire of the digital era and millennial consumerism".
 Variety's Peter Debruge was also negative, stating, "This is the new normal for horror movies: The screenplays have to seem hipper than the premise they represent, which puts Child's Play in the weird position of pointing out and poking fun at all the ways it fails to make sense."

+Don Mancini, who created the franchise, admitted that his feelings were hurt by the film being made without his approval.
+Mancini was quoted saying:

+"MGM retained the rights to the first movie, so they're rebooting that.
+They asked David Kirschner and I if we wanted to be executive producers.
+We said no thank you, because we have our ongoing thriving business with Chucky.
+Obviously my feelings were hurt.
+Ya know, I had just done two movies... forgive me if I sound defensive, (they) were both at 83 percent on Rotten Tomatoes.
+Even though they didn't get theatrical releases, they were well regarded.
+And I did create the character and nurture the franchise for three f-king decades."
+Other franchises mainstays such as Jennifer Tilly and Christine Elise have criticized the film as well.

-Canceled sequel
+Possible sequel

 At WonderCon, Grahame-Smith said that if the film does well, they would love to make a sequel.
 Director Lars Klevberg discussed his ideas for a possible sequel.

 In July 2020, Klevberg said he would love to make a sequel, but due to Don Mancini creating the Chucky television series, it was unlikely.